-Use of braces are controversial.
+Use of braces is controversial.
 The good thing is that braces do not have any side effects (except just regular skin checks).
 So one can try it and make a decision to use it or not.
 It is completely ok to stop using the braces if one does not feel comfortable with it.
-Braces help to keep the wrist in a certain position and avoid the aggressive use of wrist as well as any sudden movement that human body tends to perform.
+Braces help to keep the wrist in a certain position and avoid the aggressive use of wrist as well as any sudden movement that the human body tends to perform.
 Resting or night braces are available to protect the area during sleep.

 CDC defines chronic pain as a pain that lasts for more than 3 months even after conservative management.
-Chronic wrist pain can be due to work related musculoskeletal disorders, overuse injury to muscles, ligaments etc. It can also be a side effect of prolonged use of medications, or being in wrong postures for extended periods.
+Chronic wrist pain can be due to work-related musculoskeletal disorders, overuse injury to muscles, ligaments etc. It can also be a side effect of prolonged use of medications, or being in wrong postures for extended periods.
 As per CDC, arthritis and wrong ergonomics are some of the main factors leading to chronic wrist pain.

 Management of chronic pain includes pain medication, anti inflammatory medications, use of a brace and some exercises to maintain wrist ROM.
 In certain cases, a physician will discuss options of injections to manage the chronic pain.
-Depending on person’s personality, life style, stress level, as well as activity level, other non pharmacological measures like relaxation techniques, massage therapy, Yoga, meditation etc.. can be considered.
+Depending on person’s personality, lifestyle, stress level, as well as activity level, other non pharmacological measures like relaxation techniques, massage therapy, Yoga, meditation etc.. can be considered.
 Check out my previous article regarding pain management without the use of medications to learn more about these widely available options.
 I discuss chronic wrist pain and how to manage it conservatively in a separate article here.